GWS-Technologies-LTD/GWS-Mauritius-SEM-Share-Price-Sync-for-WordPress/README.txt

 - In your theme, you can retrieve the share price thus
 - Latest shareprice >> GWS_SEM_Share_Price_Sync::get_sharepprice_trend();
 - Shareprice for a specific date >> GWS_SEM_Share_Price_Sync::get_sharepprice_trend("yyyy-mm-dd");

+# Contribution
+- You can contribute by going to https://github.com/GWS-Technologies-LTD/mcb-juice-woocommerce-gateway

+# Feature Request
+- You may send your feature requests by e-mail on support@gws-technologies.com

+# Custom Development
+If you need plugin customization, ERP integration, or custom WooCommerce or WordPress Development, get in touch with us at https://www.gws-technologies.com/